 Here is just some of the benefits we have seen our children gain by being a part of our classes:

-What the parents and children say?
+What do the parents and children say?

-What our Partnerships say?
+What do our Partnerships say?

 "My name is Louise Prince, I'm the Strand Manager for Extending Learning at Hayes Park School.mI'm responsible for all of the extra curricular clubs that take place here.
 We offer a range of activities at lunch times and after school to keep the children active and engaged, and to encourage them to try leisure pursuits they can continue through life.